-Whilst you were a member of the LGPS, you will have built up valuable pension benefits.
-These form an important part of your savings for retirement, and if you leave the LGPS before retirement, these benefits become deferred benefits.
+Whilst you were a member of the LGPS, you will have built up valuable pension benefits which form an important part of your savings for retirement.
+If you leave the LGPS before retirement, these benefits become deferred benefits.
 A deferred member is someone who has left the Local Government Pension Scheme (LGPS) but is not yet entitled to receive their LGPS benefits.

 Deferred benefits are benefits calculated when you leave the LGPS, and are then held in the Fund for you until:

 - you decide to transfer them to another pension scheme; or

 - they are due to be paid at your normal pension age (NPA)

 If you choose to leave work between age 55 and your normal pension age (NPA), and you want to take payment of your LGPS benefits when you finish work, please make sure you tell your employer.
 Your NPA is either your 65th birthday, or your state pension age if that is later at age 66, 67 or 68.
 You do not have to take payment of your LGPS benefits until your 75th birthday.

 If you wish to know more about the retirement process please refer to the Retirement Process Guide available in Forms and Guides.

 The way your deferred benefits are calculated will depend on when you left the Local Government Pension Scheme (LGPS).